kodira/dev_proxy/README.md

 dev_proxy
 =========

-This is a node.js based HTTP proxy which logs all request to a Mongo DB.
+This is a node.js based Reverse-HTTP proxy which logs all request to a Mongo DB.
 Usefull for debugging and testing your REST apps.

 INSTALL